 We are the sum of our experiences, multiplied by our talents and desires.
 Here’s how the math works out for me.

-That house in Plantation was home until I left for college back in Kentucky.
-After a year studying music composition and English at Murray State University, I returned to Plantation with — shall we say — new ambitions.
-That classical composer gig was just not going to happen.
+That house in Plantation was my home until I left for college back in Kentucky.
+I spent a year playing trombone in various bands while studying music composition and English at Murray State University (Murray, Kentucky).
+Again, I got good grades, but it only took me a year to figure out that the classical composer gig was simply not going to happen.
+Not if I wanted to eat, anyway.

 Soon I’d moved to a one-room efficiency by Fort Lauderdale/Hollywood International Airport at Dania.
 I stayed there for several years, then bopped around a series of apartments in Miramar, Hollywood, and Hallandale before settling back down in Plantation.
 That Plantation apartment was my home through my long-term relationship, engagement, and the first part of my marriage.
-In 1998 the North Miami/Miami Shores area became my home for the rest of my marriage — my separation and eventual divorce.
-That’s right, I lived in Miami, the alleged third-world nation.
-No, I don’t speak Spanish, but I get by just fine.
-For all the chaos and confusion and creole weirdness, I actually liked it.
-Well, except for the heat.
-And the humidity.
-And the cost of living.
-And the traffic.
-And the lousy job market.
-And you know, maybe it was time to move on.
+In 1998 the North Miami/Miami Shores area became my home for the rest of my marriage — including my separation and eventual divorce.
+(No bitterness; these things happen.)

 Before I begin, if you are looking for deep details — if you are considering me for a position, for example — visit me on LinkedIn, or just ask me for a copy of my résumé.
 This is just an overview for the idly curious, or people who think they might know me.